Peter Navarro: Early life and education

 Navarro was born on July 15, 1949, in Cambridge, Massachusetts.
+He is of Italian descent.
 His father, Albert "Al" Navarro, a saxophonist and clarinetist, led a house band, which played summers in New Hampshire and winters in Florida.
 After his parents divorced when he was 9 or 10, he lived with his mother, Evelyn Littlejohn, a Saks Fifth Avenue secretary, in Palm Beach, Florida.
-As a teen, he lived in Bethesda, Maryland in a one-bedroom apartment with his mother and brother.
+As a teen, he lived with his mother and brother in a one-bedroom apartment in Bethesda, Maryland.
 Navarro attended Bethesda-Chevy Chase High School.

 Navarro attended Tufts University on an academic scholarship, graduating in 1972 with a Bachelor of Arts degree.
-He then spent three years in the U.S. Peace Corps, serving in Thailand.
-He earned a Master of Public Administration from Harvard University's John F. Kennedy School of Government in 1979, and a PhD in economics from Harvard under the supervision of Richard E. Caves in 1986.
+He then spent three years from 1973 to 1976 in the U.S. Peace Corps, serving in Thailand, traveling to Laos, South Korea, Japan, India, Myanmar and Malaysia during his holiday breaks.
+According to The San Diego Union-Tribune, Navarro recalled listening to Voice of America and hearing Jimmy Carter's presidential campaign on a "message of hope".
+He received a Master of Public Administration from Harvard University's John F. Kennedy School of Government in 1979, and a PhD in economics from Harvard in 1986 under the supervision of Richard E. Caves.
+His doctoral dissertation was titled "A theoretical and empirical investigation of corporate charity motives".

 Career

 Academic career

 From 1981 through 1985, he was a research associate at Harvard's Energy and Environmental Policy Center.
 From 1985 through 1988, he taught at the University of California, San Diego and the University of San Diego.
-In 1989 he moved to the University of California, Irvine as a professor of economics and public policy.
+In 1989 he moved to the University of California, Irvine, as a professor of economics and public policy.
 He continued on the UC Irvine faculty for more than 20 years and is now a professor emeritus.
 He has worked on energy issues and the relationship between the United States and Asia.
 He has received multiple teaching awards for MBA courses he has taught.

 As a doctoral student in 1984, Navarro wrote a book entitled The Policy Game: How Special Interests and Ideologues are Stealing America, which claimed that special interest groups had led the United States to "a point in its history where it cannot grow and prosper."
-In the book, he also called for greater worker's compensation to help those who had lost jobs to trade and foreign competition.
+In the book, he also called for greater workers' compensation to help those who had lost jobs to trade and foreign competition and wrote that "as history has painfully taught, once protectionist wars begin, the likely result is a deadly and well-nigh unstoppable downward spiral by the entire world economy".
 His doctoral dissertation on why corporations donate to charity is one of his most cited works.
-He has also done research in the topic of wind energy with Frank Harris, a former student of his.
+He has also done research on the topic of wind energy with Frank Harris, a former student of his.